Silver price forecast: analysts predict continued uptrend

 Christopher Vecchio also pointed out that in these times of uncertainty, ‘while other asset classes don’t like increased volatility (signalling greater uncertainty around cash flow, dividends, coupon payments, etc.), precious metals tend to benefit from periods of higher volatility as uncertainty increases silver’s safe haven appeal.’

 What about views that the silver price could plateau before year-end?

 While the majority of analysts are sharing a bullish sentiment on silver in the long-term, some expect the silver price to decline before year-end.

-‘We foresee prices to rise during August and then plateau or maybe decline a bit during the September to November period, with higher prices next year’, told CPM Group’s managing partner Jeffrey Christian to Investing News Network last week.
+‘We foresee prices to rise during August and then plateau or maybe decline a bit during the September to November period, with higher prices next year’, CPM Group’s managing partner Jeffrey Christian said to Investing News Network last week.

 As industrial demand for silver has been a bit slower than the silver mine production to recover, ‘there is some bearishness hanging over the physical silver market’, he said.